-Environmental Stewardship initiates, coordinates and implements practical programs to reduce the University’s environmental footprint and promotes a culture that values the environment and acts to protect it.
-The office collaborates with students, staff and neighbors to achieve the University's sustainability goals.
+Environmental Stewardship is a department of Columbia University Facilities and Operations that initiates, coordinates, and implements practical programs to reduce the University’s environmental footprint.
+The office works to promote a culture that values the environment and acts to protect it, collaborating with students, staff, and neighbors to achieve the University's sustainability goals.

 Prior to her current role, Ms. Prata served as the first named Corporate Sustainability Officer at NewYork-Presbyterian (NYP), of the top ten hospitals in the nation by US News & World Report where she launched an expansive sustainability program that functioned at both the grassroots and executive level and sparked an organizational shift towards sustainable practices and policy.
 Under her leadership, NYP received myriad environmental excellence awards from Practice Greenhealth between 2009 and 2013, as well as Energy Star awards from the Environmental Protection Agency.
 Previously, Ms. Prata helped manage the environment of care regulatory efforts at NYP after serving as a senior fundraiser for Weill Cornell Medical Center.
 Before transitioning to healthcare, Ms. Prata held positions specializing in corporate broadcast communications.